National Parks FAQ Guide

 Got kids in your life?
 National Junior Ranger Day is on Saturday April 29th.

 Based on firsthand experience from the BioLite team, read on for more useful tips about how to design the perfect park visit.
 Learn from our favorite moments – and nail-biting mistakes.

 Reservations: what do I need to know about permits, campsites, and timed entry?

 Depending on the length and type of stay you plan to have at a National Park, you may need some combination of the above.
 Some parks like Canyonlands require special use permits for things like vehicles on backcountry roads, river trips, or overnight backcountry stays.
-Parks like Carlsbad Cavern or Arches that need to manage crowds require timed entries (note, Arches requirement is a new pilot in 2022).
+Parks like Carlsbad Cavern or Arches that need to manage crowds require timed entries that you must sign up for in advance.
 Many parks offer campsite reservations through Recreation.gov, but there are also many parks that have campsites on a first-come, first-serve basis.
 In short: with hundreds of parks, there is no single rule and it’s worth researching the specific parks on your list to see what you might need to obtain in advance of your visit.

 Camping in National Parks can be an amazing experience, but it can be easy to feel overwhelmed by the competitive nature of the reservation system or the speed in which campsites fill up - don’t give up!
 Here are a few pieces of advice to snag that spot:

 - Set a calendar reminder in January and February for when the reservation systems open